phaakma/linz_wfs/readme.md

 > Add ability to download plain tables.
 Currently it expects a spatial layer.
 > Add a history table to the staging file geodatabase that populates whenever run.
 Currently you can browse the logs to see the history but it would be useful to see a simple summary in a table.
 Could have things like: datetime of update, number of adds, updates and deletes.
+> Make the target geodatabase a parameter in the settings.cnf.
+Currently each layer has a separate staging file geodatabase and a separate process need to copy it elsewhere.
+But some users might prefer a single target file geodatabase, or an enterprise geodatabase.